Japan Self-Defense Forces: 21st century

 Japan unveiled the 84-meter long, 2,950-ton Taigei-class submarine on 4 October 2018.
 Japan's first submarine powered by lithium-ion batteries, it was developed by Mitsubishi Heavy Industries.
 The Japan Maritime Self-Defense Force used it for the first time in March 2020.

-The Japanese government approved the first-ever JSDF dispatch to a peacekeeping operation that was not led by the United Nations.
-Two JGSDF officers monitored a cease-fire between Israel and Egypt at the Multinational Force and Observers command in the Sinai peninsula from 19 April till 30 November 2019.
+The Japanese government approved the first-ever JGSDF dispatch to a peacekeeping operation that was not led by the United Nations.
+Two JGSDF officers monitored a cease-fire between Israel and Egypt at the Multinational Force and Observers command in the Sinai Peninsula from 19 April till 30 November 2019.
 Defense Minister Takeshi Iwaya announced plans to deploy Type 12 surface-to-ship missiles in March 2020.
 The missiles have a range of 300 km and will be used to protect the southern Ryukyu Islands.
 Japan is also developing high-speed gliding missiles with a range of 1000 km.

 On 10 September 2020, Japan and India signed a military pact called the Acquisition and Cross-Servicing Agreement (ACSA).
 The pact enables the exchange of logistical support and supplies.
 The purpose is to encourage closer cooperation between the two countries and to deter Chinese aggression in Asia.
 Japan already had such agreements with Australia, Canada, France, UK and USA.